server-os/server-image/docs/dev-upgrade.md

 Because all the base pkgsrc libraries that are used are going to change, each build environment will need to be cleaned out.
-You should identify the root of each smartos-live repository clone and for each one, run the `gmake clean` target.
+You should identify the root of each server-image repository clone and for each one, run the `gmake clean` target.
 This will cause all the builds to be cleaned out.